17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 (Note that, when looking at total job openings, pilots are categorized in a larger air transportation occupational group that includes engineers and officers from the marine and rail sectors.)

-Highest-demand provinces and territories—BC, Alberta, Nunavut, Quebec, and the Yukon
+- Highest-demand provinces and territories—Quebec, Manitoba, Alberta, BC, and Yukon

 As the aging population requires more pharmaceutical help to stay healthy, and an increasing number of retail stores offer pharmacy services (many on a 24-hour basis), the demand for qualified pharmacists in Canada will continue to grow.
 Another factor driving demand is the fact that many workers in this field are set to retire in the coming years.
-In fact, 43 percent of the 15,000 job openings for pharmacists between 2017 and 2026 will come from retirements.3
+In fact, the Government of Canada's Job Bank reports that 43 percent of the 15,000 job openings for pharmacists between 2017 and 2026 will come from retirements.

 Pharmacists are drug experts who play a critical role in patient education.
 They supervise the dispensing of medications and counsel patients on the use of each drug.
 Their role has expanded in recent years, with some provinces allowing pharmacists to renew prescriptions or even prescribe certain medications.
 This is a field with enormous potential in Canada over the next few years.

-Highest-demand provinces and territories—PEI, New Brunswick, Manitoba, Alberta, BC, and Nunavut
+- Highest-demand provinces and territories—New Brunswick, Ontario, Manitoba, Saskatchewan, and BC

 By entering this in-demand career, you could offer counselling and therapy to people struggling with depression, anxiety, and other chronic neurological conditions.
 You could also choose from a wide range of specialties, including child psychology, behavioural psychology, or cognitive psychology.